 I remember growing up and constantly craving for this dish.
 Each time I walk by a Tze-Char store, or each time my mum asked what I want for dinner, I will order Mui Fan.
 There’s something about that savoury gravy that nicely coats every grain of rice, making it such a delight to eat!

 Every mouthful seems to sooth my throat, almost like hugging me from the inside.
 LOL!
-This is a great dish to serve up when someone is feeling under the weather.
+This is a great dish to serve up when someone is feeling under the weather or need to have soft food for other reasons.
 Plus it’s also very kid friendly!
 Win-win.
 The gravy is very versatile, serve it with flat rice noodle and you get Hor Fun.
 Serve it with crispy egg noodles, and you get Sang Mien.
 There’s very little prep involved and cooking time took me about 10 mins.
 Here how I made it.

 Mui Fan (Rice with Silky Savoury Gravy)